-2. The capacity to read and analyse case law effectively
+2. Read and analyse case law effectively

-9. The capacity to understand and observe court etiquette
+9. Understand and observe court etiquette

 The courses have a number of substantive law components which should not be viewed in isolation.
 Instruction in the methods and skills employed by lawyers are integrated with the substantive law components to provide an introduction to the Australian legal system.

-The seven parts of the subject are:
+The eight parts of the subject are:

 A. Legal System components

 - Common law

 - Statutory Interpretation

 - The Australian Constitutional Framework